This economic profile of India explores the country’s position in the global economy by total GDP and GDP per capita.

 This puts them at 5th place with $935 million behind the four biggest market shares boasted by:

 The states of Uttar Pradesh and Maharashtra are responsible for more than 70% of the country’s sugar production.

 A Few Interesting Facts About India

-- There are a greater percentage of vegetarians in India than any other country in the world.
+- There is a greater percentage of vegetarians in India than any other country in the world.

-- India is now the world’s largest producer of milk, having recently overtaken the European Union’s production figures.
+- India is now the world’s largest producer of milk, having recently overtaken the European Union’s production figures (Source: Statista).

 - Diamonds were first mined in India and the country was the global leader in diamond production until diamonds were subsequently discovered in Brazil during the 18th century.

 Figures are based on 2018 OEC/IMF and 2018 GlobalEdge.msu.edu trade data unless stated otherwise.

 If you’ve familiarized yourself with different ways to trade India’s most imported and exported commodities, you can browse some of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.

 You’ve seen our regulated brokers table — first, you may want to familiarize yourself with the categories of commodities they offer.
 See our guides on agricultural commodities, precious metals, and energy commodities.

 To learn about different ways to trade India’s most traded commodities, see our trading instrument guides on: